 When we are feeling confused about certain foods or trends there is 2 things we can do:

-1) check in with OUR body - does this feel right for us?
-Is our body in agreeance or not with this idea?
+1) Check in with OUR body - does this feel right for us?
+When we eat this food or drink, how does it feel for us?
+Is our body in agreeance or not with this?

-In Traditional Chinese medicine, it has been known that too many raw fruits and veggies can damage digestion and lead to gas, bloating, poor absorption, depression, fatigue and more.
+Traditional Chinese medicine proponents state that too many raw fruits and veggies can damage digestion and lead to gas, bloating, poor absorption, depression, fatigue and more.

 If our digestion is weakened over time this affects the nervous system, immune system, and adrenals.

-What happens when we use nutrition for cleansing or aiding in the balancing of our symptoms is that it works great for a time, but then we tend to over-do it.
+What happens when we use nutrition for cleansing or to aid the balancing of our symptoms is that it works great for a time, but then we tend to over-do it.
 It's all about balance, folks.
 There is a tipping point.
-There is the point where our protocol or ‘cleansing’ reaches the end of its benefits, and the raw foods or greens begin to contribute to depletion of our overall health.
+There is the point where our protocol or ‘cleansing’ reaches the end of its benefits, and the raw foods or greens (or whatever it was we had been doing for results) begin to contribute to depletion of our overall health.

 My thoughts on green smoothies

-If you are going to be moderate about it and want to drink green smoothies and juice for a short-term cleansing or re-balancing, this is a very individual thing and must be experimented with (or get help and work with a Holistic Nutritionist), but most importantly looking for feedback from your body as to when you need less or more and if its working and feeling good at all.
-If it feels good, do it.
+If you are going to be moderate about it and want to drink green smoothies and juice for a short-term cleansing or re-balancing, this is a very individual choice and should be eased into, but most importantly looking for feedback from your body as to when you need less or more and if its working and feeling good at all.
+After all, "if it feels good, do it" right?

-Learning to trust our body can guide us more and more, keeping us on track (whether it's a 'hot trend' or not) and that's why so much of my practice is focused on getting my clients' to learn about their body and its needs, and learning to listen!
+Learning to trust our body can guide us more and more, keeping us on track (whether it's a 'hot trend' or not.)
+Check out our super balanced [RESET] cleanse, which is a therapeutic, safe food-only cleanse.